srmfx/Zicroram/README.md

 Zicroram runs as an administrative tool on your system, so administrator/root access will be required.

-It's advisable not to run this program under Windows' WSL; last time I checked WSL didn't support real TMPFS Filesystem and instead uses the Hard Drive as TMPFS device instead of the Ram Memory thus making the program developed in here pointless.
+On windows - as of current date - Zicroram is only available on WSL2 Linux Distros; WSL1 does not support TMPFS or RAMFS and instead creates a paging file and use it as RAM Memory on your hard disk instead of using the actual physical RAM thus making the program pointless.

 ## AUTHOR